CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/what-is-a-variable.md

 #### Default Value can not reference other Variables

 Currently, the Default Value cannot accept references to other variables.
-However, this may change in future releases of Cortex.
+However, this may change in future releases.

 See [Default Value Example](#default-value-example) for examples of valid and invalid Default Values.